Relintai/gdnative_cpp/README.md

 if (m) { ... }
 ```

-- **Never** use Godot types in static or global variables.
-The Godot API isn't loaded until after their constructors are called.
+- **Never** use Pandemonium types in static or global variables.
+The Pandemonium API isn't loaded until after their constructors are called.

 ```cpp
 String s; // crashes